Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Our Method

 \textbf{From shape geometry discrimination to visual discrimination.} As mentioned above, in Euclidean space, separation of the shape parameters ensures separation of the shape geometries.
 However, even though the shape geometries can be separated numerically, we cannot ensure that the separation is visually recognizable, since people usually fail to perceive small differences between meshes.
-As shown in \ref{fig:Norm}, in each column, shape parameters are multiplied by different factors, which does not influence the separation of parameters and geometries numerically.
-However, even though the shapes in each column have the same numerical separation of geometry, we find it difficult to visually distinguish face shapes when the parameter norms are relatively small, implying that the same geometry discrimination could have various degrees of visual discrimination.
-We find that when only the above two losses occur, the network has a high probability of falling into a local minimum and resembling an average face, when the norm of regressed shape parameters is minimal.
+As shown in \yl{Figure~}\ref{fig:Norm}, in each column, shape parameters are multiplied by \YL{a different factor}. \YL{When shape parameters of a set of faces are scaled by a factor, it does} not influence the separation of parameters and geometries numerically.
+However, even though the shapes \YL{in each column can be equally separated numerically through a classifier}, \YL{visually} we find it difficult to distinguish face shapes when the parameter norms are relatively small, implying that the same geometry discrimination could have various degrees of visual discrimination.
+We find that \YL{only with} the center loss and softmax-like loss on shape parameters, the network has a high probability of falling into a local minimum \YL{that resembles} an average face, \YL{where} the norm of regressed shape parameters is minimal.
 This observation suggests that in addition to the individual shape geometry, we also need to pay attention to adding additional constraints to make the shape geometries visually distinguishable.
-According to \ref{3dmm_shape} and \ref{relationship_error}, the norm of the shape parameter $ \left \| \alpha \right \|_2$ is proportional to $ \left \| \mathbf{A}\alpha \right \|_2$, the residual between facial geometry $S$ and mean face $\bar{S}$.
+According to \YL{Equations (\ref{3dmm_shape}) and (\ref{relationship_error})}, the norm of the shape \YL{parameters} $ \left \| \alpha \right \|_2$ is proportional to $ \left \| \mathbf{A}\alpha \right \|_2$, \YL{i.e.,} the residual between facial geometry $S$ and mean face $\bar{S}$.
 Therefore, by constraining the parameters to fit an appropriate distribution, the geometric residuals of faces can be sufficiently large to make the shapes intuitively distinguishable.

-The 3DMM is based on assuming that the data (face vertices) follow a multivariate normal distribution.
+The 3DMM is based on assuming that the data (face \YL{vertex positions}) \YL{follows} a multivariate normal distribution.
 This assumption is a necessary prerequisite of principal component analysis (PCA).
 The multivariate normal distribution of shape parameters is given by\cite{blanz1999morphable}: